terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ArchitectureInDetail/DataAccessCommon.txt

     **It has been recently found that using JPA (Hibernate) results in occurrence of unexpected errors.**

     * In case of unique constraint violation, \ ``org.springframework.dao.DataIntegrityViolationException``\  occurs and not \ ``DuplicateKeyException``\ .
-    * If pessimistic locking fails, the child class of \ ``org.springframework.dao.UncategorizedDataAccessException``\  occurs and not \ ``PessimisticLockingFailureException``\ .

-    \ ``UncategorizedDataAccessException``\  that occurs in case of pessimistic locking error is classified as system error; hence handling it in the application is not recommended.
-However, there might be cases wherein this exception may need to be handled.
-    This exception can be handled since exception notifying the occurrence of pessimistic locking error is saved as the cause of exception.

-    ⇒ Further analysis

-    **The current behavior is as follows:**

-    * PostgreSQL + for update nowait

-      - org.springframework.orm.hibernate3.HibernateJdbcException
-      - Caused by: org.hibernate.PessimisticLockException

-    * Oracle + for update

-      - org.springframework.orm.hibernate3.HibernateSystemException
-      - Caused by: Caused by: org.hibernate.dialect.lock.PessimisticEntityLockException
-      - Caused by: org.hibernate.exception.LockTimeoutException

-    * Oracle / PostgreSQL + Unique constraint

-      - org.springframework.dao.DataIntegrityViolationException
-      - Caused by: org.hibernate.exception.ConstraintViolationException

 See the example below for handling unique constraint violation as business exception.